 In 1924, Chanel, on one of her frequent trips to Scotland, discovered 'tweed', a rough woolen fabric traditionally associated with men.
 It inspired her to create 'The Chanel tweed suit', another of her iconic creations.

 The suit consisted of a collarless jacket and a well-fitted skirt.
-Emphasizing on comfort, she made revolutionary changes in the designs for quick and easy movement.
+Emphasizing comfort, she made revolutionary changes in the designs for quick and easy movement.
 Borrowing elements of men’s wear, she added pockets that could hold things.
 She made sure women could do body movements in the dress- walk around, hop, run or bend while wearing the suit, without making it look vulgar or obscene to the prying eyes.
-It was the time to say bye-bye to corsets.
+It was time to say bye-bye to corsets.